 Claude 3

 Claude 3 is a family of large language models developed by Anthropic.
-Companies can now fine-tune Claude 3 Haiku — the fastest and most affordable of the models — to adapt its knowledge and abilities for their specific business needs, making it more effective for specialized tasks.
+Companies can now fine-tune Claude 3 Haiku — the fastest and most affordable of the models — to adapt its knowledge and abilities to their specific business needs, making it more effective for specialized tasks.

 Llama